 2. Name and address of the person responsible for processing

-Responsible within the meaning of the General Data Protection Regulation, other data protection laws applicable in the member states of the European Union and other provisions of a data protection nature is:
+The person responsible within the meaning of the General Data Protection Regulation, other data protection laws applicable in the member states of the European Union and other provisions of a data protection nature is:

 Tel.: +49 (0) 177 / 345 7214

 The person concerned can prevent the setting of cookies by our website at any time by means of a corresponding setting in the Internet browser used and thus permanently object to the setting of cookies.
 Furthermore, cookies that have already been set can be deleted at any time via an Internet browser or other software programs.
-This is possible in all common Internet browsers.
+This is possible in all common internet browsers.
 If the person concerned deactivates the setting of cookies in the Internet browser used, not all functions of our website may be fully usable.

 4. Collection of general data and information

-When using these general data and information, the Kupetz Max und Kupetz Bernd GbR does not draw any conclusions about the data subject.
-Rather, this information is required to (1) deliver the content of our website correctly, (2) optimize the content of our website and the advertising for it, (3) ensure the long-term functionality of our information technology systems and the technology of our website and ( 4) to provide law enforcement authorities with the information necessary for law enforcement in the event of a cyber attack.
-This anonymously collected data and information is therefore statistically evaluated by Kupetz Max und Kupetz Bernd GbR with the aim of increasing data protection and data security in our company in order to ultimately ensure an optimal level of protection for the personal data we process.
-The anonymous data of the server log files are stored separately from all personal data provided by a data subject.
+This anonymously collected data and information is therefore statistically evaluated by Shisha-Turbine GmbH, with the aim of increasing data protection and data security in our company, in order to ultimately ensure an optimal level of protection for the personal data we process.
+The anonymous data of the server log files are stored separately from all personal data provided by an affected person.

 5. Registration on our website

 The person concerned has the option of registering on the website of the person responsible for processing by providing personal data.
 Which personal data is transmitted to the person responsible for processing results from the respective input mask used for registration.
 The personal data entered by the person concerned are collected and stored exclusively for internal use by the person responsible for processing and for their own purposes.
-The person responsible for processing can arrange for the transfer to one or more processors, for example a parcel service provider, who also uses the personal data exclusively for internal use attributable to the person responsible for processing.
+The person responsible for processing can arrange for the data to be passed on to one or more processors, for example a parcel service provider, who also uses the personal data exclusively for internal use attributable to the person responsible for processing.

 By registering on the website of the person responsible for processing, the IP address assigned to the person concerned by the Internet service provider (ISP), the date and time of registration are also stored.
-This data is stored against the background that this is the only way to prevent misuse of our services and, if necessary, to enable criminal offenses that have been committed to be investigated.
+This data is stored against the background that this is the only way to prevent misuse of our services and, if necessary, to enable crimes that have been committed to be investigated.
 In this respect, the storage of this data is necessary to protect the person responsible for processing.
-In principle, this data will not be passed on to third parties unless there is a legal obligation to pass it on or the passing on is used for criminal prosecution.
+In principle, this data will not be passed on to third parties unless there is a legal obligation to pass it on or the passing on is for criminal prosecution.